joel-foo/BTC-Dashboard/README.md

 Prerequisities:

-- Bitcoin full node
+- Bitcoin full node (approximately 490GB of disk space at time of writing)
 - Git
 - NodeJS

-# If you have not configured bitcoin.conf (or have no idea what this means):
+## If you have not configured bitcoin.conf (or have no idea what this means):

-1. Open a text editor/notepad and add the following:
+1. Open a text editor/notepad and add your desired username and password:

-   rpcuser=user

-   rpcpassword=password
+   rpcuser={your username}

+   rpcpassword=password={your password}

+   #only required if you want to use certain commands, check out nakamotonode.com to learn more
+   txindex=1

 Save the file as **bitcoin.conf**.

-Sample bitcoin.conf:
-server=1
-listen=1
-rpcuser=user
-rpcpassword=password
-txindex=1
-datadir=/mnt/bitcoin
-zmqpubrawblock=tcp://127.0.0.1:28332
-zmqpubrawtx=tcp://127.0.0.1:28333

 2. Depending on your OS, navigate to the respective default Bitcoin directory as follows: